lucc/nvimpager/nvimpager.md

 The main config directory is `$XDG_CONFIG_HOME/nvimpager` and the main user config file is `$XDG_CONFIG_HOME/nvimpager/init.vim`.

-The `&runtimepath` is configured like for neovim
+The rest of the `&runtimepath` is configured like for neovim.

 # EXAMPLES